siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/designPatterns/creational/abstractFactory/abstractFactoryPattern.md

 * In modern applications with DI frameworks, often you don’t write explicit factory classes — you register families of beans and select which family to wire (profiles, qualifiers, configuration).
 The abstract factory pattern maps naturally to DI configuration.
 * Another approach is **factory + registration**: a registry of factories keyed by family id (useful when adding families as plugins).

+## 11) Pros and Cons

+1. Pros:

+- You can be sure that the products you’re getting from a factory are compatible with each other.
+- You avoid tight coupling between concrete products and client code.
+- Single Responsibility Principle.
+You can extract the product creation code into one place, making the code easier to support.
+- Open/Closed Principle.
+You can introduce new variants of products without breaking existing client code.

+2. Cons:

+- The code may become more complicated than it should be, since a lot of new interfaces and classes are introduced along with the pattern.